kadegnon/tia-grandgousier/web/README.md

 # serve locally with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification into web/dist/
 npm run build

 # build for production and view the bundle analyzer report